nehaljwani/team.exiv2.org/book/IMaEA.md

 If an library offers an entry point which is not used by an application, the library will be loaded and the application will launch.

 So, the rules are:

-1. Never remove an entry point.
+1. Never remove an entry point or data structure.
-2. Never change the signature of an entry point.
+2. Never change the signature of an entry point or data structure.
-3. It's OK to add new entries.
+3. It is OK to add new entry points and data structures.

+_**Caution:**_  When you add a new entry points or data structure, applications compiled with the new library will be unable to "downgrade" to an earlier version of the library.
+Best practice is to never changes the API.

 ## Testing for DLL compatibility

 For Exiv2 v0.27 "dots", I:

-1. Built v0.27 and test
+1. Build v0.27 and test
 2. Build v0.27.X and test
-3. Over-write the v0.27 library with v0.27.X library and test v0.27
+3. Over-write the v0.27 library with the v0.27.X library and test v0.27

 There will of course be test exceptions, however the test suite should run without crashing.  [https://github.com/Exiv2/exiv2/issues/890#issuecomment-613611192](https://github.com/Exiv2/exiv2/issues/890#issuecomment-613611192)